erdc/proteus/proteus/SWFlows/README.md

 parun --SWEs -l1 -v SWFlow.py -C "sw_model=1 final_time=100"
 ```

-which switches the model to the Dispersive SWEs and increases the final time to 100 seconds.
+which switches the model to the dispersive model and increases the final time to 100 seconds.

 ## Creating a test